 Families are often thrust into elder law issues.
 While there is usually a workable resolution in a crisis, there are many more tools and effective techniques available for those who plan ahead.

 If you’ve been thrust into crisis planning, don’t panic.
 You’re like the family in the woods in the dark.
 At Trailhead Estate Planning, there are still many tools and techniques available, and this won’t be our first time to come crashing through the underbrush to answer the call.
-We can also help if you’re at the trailhead trying to avoid being lost in the first place.
+I can also help if you’re at the trailhead trying to avoid being lost in the first place.

 Person First Planning gets to the heart of special needs planning, which focuses on addressing the needs, desires, and quality of life for individuals with special needs.
 Preserving eligibility for government benefits is a central piece of planning for a person with special needs, but that’s not the only step.
 Individuals with special needs are still individuals, and the planning for their future should be tailored to their situation.

 Frequently used instruments in special needs planning include:

 Special needs planning applies for both issues from birth (e.g. autism) and acquired issues (e.g. traumatic brain injury).
 Techniques vary depending on whether the planning is for a future inheritance or the preservation of an existing asset such as a settlement from a lawsuit.
 The constant is that what matters most is what’s best for the individual at the heart of the planning.
 If you or a loved one has special needs, it is imperative that you have an estate plan that addresses those needs.